 (Low-key hoping for Christopher Nolan’s: Aquaman).

 Interstellar’s narrative on the other hand, teased the audience throughout the film with aliens.
-Aliens may even be benevolent beings; Contrary, to the violent imagery popularised by H.G Wells or franchises like the Predator & Alien films.
-The alien antagonist stereotype been prevailing in storytelling for a while.
+Aliens may even be benevolent beings; Contrary, to the violent imagery popularised by H.G Wells and/or franchises like the Predator & Alien films.
+The alien antagonist stereotypes have been prevailing in storytelling for some time.
 Extraterrestrials, immigrants, etc…

 Interstellar is set in the not so distant dystopian future where humanity is destined to doom.
 Earth’s habitable environment, little by little deteriorating, oxygen steadily turning into dust and food crops perishing.
 Feminism en-route to overthrow Patriarchy, it’s all very grim.

 Children for the most part in Interstellar’s plot are only allowed to study farming .
-As luxury subjects like liberal arts won’t be saving the human race.
-So ex NASA pilot turned farmer, Cooper (Matthew McConaughey) looks to farming to provide for his family.
+As luxury subjects like liberal arts won’t be saving the human race from extinction.
+So, ex NASA pilot turned farmer, Cooper (Matthew McConaughey), looks to farming to provide for his family.
 The funny coincidence is Matt Damon farmed shit on Mars like the whole film.
 Literally, with his own shit.

 The alluded aliens in Interstellar are suggested from the get-go.
 Matt McCon, told straight up *Michael Caine voice* ‘”they” placed a wormhole for us to travel through’.
 ‘Alright, alright al… wait